greghorne/TFD/README.md

 Notes/Comments:

-* Everything is executed client-side thus there is no web server used.
+* Everything is executed client-side thus there is no web server.
+Currently, I am intentionally trying to keep all functionality client-side.

 * I do not have information on how/when the json file is updated on the server.
 I have seen the JSON file update a couple of times in a few minutes to the other extreme where it didn't update for over an hour.
 Please keep this in mind when viewing incidents on the map.